Insight from JWST/NIRCam into galaxy overdensities around bright Ly$\alpha$ emitters during reionization: implications for ionized bubbles at $z \sim 9$: A galaxy overdensity near UV luminous L y Lya emitters at z = 8.7

 To investigate the plausibility of the presence of a large-scale ionized bubble, we estimate the size of the \ion{H}{ii} region that could be created by the galaxy population we have explored in this work.
 Adopting the methods described by \citet{endsley2022_bubble} \citep[see also][]{shapiro1987, haiman1997, cen2000}, we approximate the radius of a spherical \ion{H}{ii} region, $R_{\ion{H}{ii}}$, that a given population of galaxies within $R = 2$\,pMpc of EGSY8p7 (corresponding to a sphere of volume 33.5\,pMpc$^3$) could create using the following equation:

 The first two terms of Equation\ \eqref{eqn:dR_dt} describe the growth of ionized bubbles due to photoionizations from the ionizing sources and the Hubble flow, respectively, while the last term accounts for recombinations in the IGM.
 At the redshift, $z$, corresponding to the time step under consideration, $H(z)$ is the Hubble parameter and $\langle n_{\ion{H}{i}}(z) \rangle$ is the average neutral hydrogen density. $\alpha_\textsc{b}$ is the case B recombination coefficient, where we have assumed a temperature of $10^{4}$\,K, leading to a value of $\alpha_\textsc{b} = 2.59 \times 10^{-13}$\,cm$^{3}$\,s$^{-1}$ \citep{osterbrock2006}. $C = \langle n_{\ion{H}{i}}^2 \rangle / \langle n_{\ion{H}{i}} \rangle^2$ is the `clumping factor' that accounts for inhomogeneities in the IGM \citep{madau1999}.
-Motivated by theoretical expectations from simulations \citep[e.g.][]{shull2012, finlator2012, kaurov2015, gorce2018}, we assume a fixed value of $C = 3$.
+Motivated by theoretical expectations from simulations for the average IGM \citep[e.g.][]{shull2012, finlator2012, kaurov2015, gorce2018}, we assume a fixed value of $C = 3$, though we note that if the region is overdense, the clumping factor may be higher \cite[e.g.][]{mao2020, bianco2021}, leading to smaller bubbles due to the increased recombination rate; we briefly present predicted bubbles sizes with clumping factors of $C = 10$, $C = 30$, and $C = 50$ in Appendix\ \ref{appendix:clumping_factor}.
 For $\xi_\text{ion}$, we assume the median ionizing photon production efficiency of our sample inferred from our SED models, $\xi_\text{ion} = 10^{25.7}$\,Hz\,erg$^{-1}$.
 We note that this quantity is the ionizing photon production efficiency after the processing of stellar photons through dust and gas has occurred, in contrast to the previously reported intrinsic stellar ionizing photon production efficiency, $\xi_\text{ion}^*$.
 To calculate the non-ionizing UV luminosity, $L_\textsc{uv}$, we again assume the same Schechter parametrization of the UV LF as we adopted to estimate the expected surface density in the field, and consider the contributions of all galaxies $M_\textsc{uv} = -15$ and brighter \citep[approximately the faint end turnover of the UV LF tentatively measured in lensed fields,][]{bouwens2022_fflf}.
+To obtain $L_\textsc{uv}$ in a field that is a factor of $N$ overdense, we assume that the overall shape of the UV LF is the same as that in an average field, but with a higher normalization by a factor of $N$ (i.e. we multiply the normalization of the Schechter function by $N$).
 Finally, we integrate Equation\ \eqref{eqn:dR_dt} over time assuming that all galaxies in the region have been producing ionizing photons at the same rate with the same escape fraction for their entire lifetime.